Samkelo-Kinetic/README/README.md

 # ADB Usage
 Android Debug Bridge (adb) is a versatile command-line tool that lets you communicate with a device.
 The adb command facilitates a variety of device actions, such as installing and debugging apps, and it provides access to a Unix shell that you can use to run a variety of commands on a device.
-It is a client-server program that includes three components: for more on adb : https://developer.android.com/studio/command-line/adb
+It is a client-server program that includes three components.

+for more on adb : https://developer.android.com/studio/command-line/adb

 Use the command below to kill the server